 The Psychology of Colors

 It’s highly possible that many of us find it difficult to believe that colors can be characteristics of personality patterns or that they can change our mood.

-For this reason, the psychologist Eva Heller, from the Free University of Berlin, carried out a thorough study where she analyzed the answers and behavior of 2000 people in relation to certain colors and the feelings that they caused.
+For this reason, the psychologist Eva Heller, from the Free University of Berlin, carried out a thorough study where she analyzed responses and behavior of 2000 people.
+According to the study, she was able to analyze how different colors affect your feelings.

-Thanks to this study, she was able to show that certain associations aren’t made randomly, but are in fact universal experiences that have a lot to do with our ancestors, childhood, language, and thoughts.
+Heller was able to show that certain associations aren’t made randomly, but are in fact universal experiences that have a lot to do with our ancestors, childhood, language, and thoughts.
 Therefore, colors affect your feelings, mood, and even your ability to perform certain tasks.

 With this in mind, you could almost say that the effects colors have on us are innate.
 Let’s give you an example.
 Nobody would work or even relax in a room with walls painted black or red.

-On the other hand, if the walls were green, white or blue, the effect the room would have on us would be much more positive.
+On the other hand, if the walls were green, white or blue, the room would have a much more positive effect on us.
 We’ll tell you why below, where you’ll also find more information about each color.

 From the study carried out by Dr. Heller over the span of several years, it was clear that the population’s favorite color was blue, followed by green.